AnshulExplorer/Ai-Nexus-health-Assistant/README.md

 📄 License
 MIT License — use it, modify it, and share it freely.

-Made with ❤️ by Anshul Dhiman
+Made with ❤️ by Anshul Dhiman and Nimish pandey